waagsociety/GammaSense/app/content/en/support.md

 ---
-title: Wat is CPM?
+title: What is CPM?
 ---

-CPM is een afkorting die staat voor Counts Per Minute: het aantal deeltjes dat per minuut is waargenomen.
-CPM is een standaard-maat die dient als input om te bepalen in welke mate iemand wordt blootgesteld aan straling.
+CPM stands for Counts Per Minute: The number of particles observed per minute.
+CPM is a standard size that serves as an input to determine to what extent someone is exposed to radiation.